TechLuke/TechLuke.github.io/_posts/2018-06-20-kratky-method.md

 - Net Cup
 - Water
 - Nutrient Solution
-- Gowing Medium
+- Growing Medium
 - A plant
 - And Some Sunshine

-That is all you need, and after the intial set up there is no further maintenance or up keep required.
+That is all you need, and after the initial setup there is no further maintenance or upkeep required.

 # The Setup

-The initial set up is really the only work invovled, and it is barely even any work at all.
+The initial set up is really the only work involved, and it is barely even any work at all.

 ### The Bucket